alvanimiguel/desafio-b2bflow/README.md

 ## 📝 Logs

-Todas as ações são registradas em arquivo `/src/utils/logs/app.log` e no terminal.
+Todas as ações são registradas no arquivo `/src/utils/logs/app.log` e no terminal.

 Exemplo: